psychopy/psychopy/docs/source/gettingStarted.rst

 As an application, PsychoPy has two main views: the :doc:`Builder <builder/index>` view, and the :doc:`Coder <coder/index>` view.
 It also has a underlying :ref:`api` that you can call directly.

 #. :doc:`Builder <builder/index>`.
 You can generate a wide range of experiments easily from the Builder using its intuitive, graphical user interface (GUI).
 This might be all you ever need to do.
-But you can always compile your experiment into a python script for fine-tuning, and this is a quick way for experienced programmers to explore some of PsychoPy's libraries and conventions.
+But you can always compile your experiment into a python script for fine-tuning, and this is a quick way for experienced programmers to explore some of PsychoPy's libraries and conventions. **Note: if you are taking a study online we highly advise even experienced coders use Builder view, as the JS version of your experiment will also be generated**

 .. figure:: images/builder.png
   :width: 80%